youjung822/17Fall_CS6300SDP/GroupProject/Docs/TestPlan.md

 ### 1.1 Overall strategy

-*This section should provide details about your unit-, integration-, system-, and regression-testing strategies.
-In particular, it should discuss which activities you will perform as part of your testing process, and who will perform such activities.*

-The goal for our testing strategy is to have as close to 100% coverage as possible.
+The goal for our testing strategy is to have as close to 100% coverage as possible for classes that deal extensively in business logid.
+In our case, that would be the logic concerning scramble creation.
 Every method, when possible, should have a corresponding unit test or tests.
 Methods or classes that deal extensively with integration with the Android system should instead be covered by integration/instrumentation tests.
 For every requirement of the application, there should be a corresponding system test (manual testing script) to validate it from the user's perspective.
-All developers on the team are responsible for writing tests, where applicable.
-If unsure how to test a method, it should at least be documented - in terms of its intended functionality - so that anyone would be able to write a suitable test.
 The Test Lead shall be responsible for the testing frameworks used, bug tracking, and ensuring the application meets our adequacy standards (see section 1.3 below).

 ### 1.2 Test Selection

-*Here you should discuss how you are going to select your test cases, that is, which black-box and/or white-box techniques you will use.
-If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*

 As stated above, we should strive to maintain 100% code coverage in our white-box testing.
 Manual test scripts will be used for every requirement described for the application.

 ### 1.3 Adequacy Criterion

-*Define how you are going to assess the quality of your test cases.
-Typically, this involves some form of functional or structural coverage.
-If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*

 Unit tests should achieve as close to 100% coverage as possible.
 For every functional requirement, there must be a manual testing script to confirm the requirement is met.
+Finally, automated functional testing shall be implemented with Espresso where possible.

 ### 1.4 Bug Tracking

-*Describe how bugs and enhancement requests will be tracked.*

-For the time being, Git's issue tracking should be used to track bugs/enhancements.
-Subject to change in the future.
+The team's slack channel is used for all communication related to the app, including bugs and enhancements.

 ### 1.5 Technology

-*Describe any testing technology you intend to use or build (e.g., JUnit, Selenium).*

 JUnit will be the default testing framework used for all testing (Android JUnit Runner for instrumentation tests).
-If mocking is required to effectively write unit tests for methods that integrate with other systems, Mockito will be used.
-Testing frameworks are subject to change, after development has begun.
+For automated functional testing, Espresso will be used where appropriate.

 ## 2 Test Cases

-*This section should be the core of this document.
-You should provide a table of test cases, one per row.
-For each test case, the table should provide its purpose, the steps necessary to perform the test, the expected result, the actual result (to be filled later), pass/fail information (to be filled later), and any additional information you think is relevant.*

 | Requirement/Purpose | Testing Steps | Expected Result | Actual Result | Pass/Fail | Other |
 |---------------------|---------------|-----------------|---------------|-----------|-------|